asrhou/NATMI/README.md

 ## Required Data and Formats

 To explore cell-cell to cell communication NATMI uses (1) user-supplied gene/protein abundance data, (2) ligand-receptor interactions (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing mapping between each cell in the dataset and a cell-type label.
-Currently, user-provided abundance data and ligand-receptor interactions must contain official gene symbols from human and mouse, but we are working on supporting other forms of gene/proteins IDs.
+By deaful NATMI uses official gene symbols from human and mouse, but it can also automatically convert HGNC IDs, MGI IDs, Entrez gene IDs, Ensembl gene IDs, and UniProt IDs using biomartXXX [short technical details here].

+[We need to say what happens for the converted IDs -> will the output be in original IDs or in gene symbols?]

 ### Supported Species

-Currently, NATMI supports to process gene expression data from human and mouse.
+Currently, NATMI can process expression data from human and mouse.
 The species of input data is specified by the argument '--species' in ExtractEdges.py.

+[We might need to expand the above by a sentence or two.
+This is what I see in the methods:

+"The curated ligand-receptor database provided in this manuscript is based on interactions between human ligands and receptors.
+To run NATMI on other species we extracted the homologs of interacting pairs from NCBI HomoloGene Database [22].
+The homologous pairs for 20 commonly requested species such as mouse, rat, zebrafish (https://www.ncbi.nlm.nih.gov/homologene/statistics/) can be automatically inferred by NATMI based on the input gene expression data.
+Note there are reported ligand-receptor pairs that are species specific, thus when applying NATMI to other species, please always check the literature to verify if a reported edge is only seen in humans."

+So what happens if one let's say trie that on a zebrafish data?]

 ### Expression Data

-User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx.
+User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: human and mouse official gene symbols (deafult) or HGNC IDs, MGI IDs, Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [required data and formats](#required-ata-and-formats)).
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

-### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied)
+### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied interactions)

-In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al. Nature communications.
-2015 Jul 22;6(1):1-2.](https://www.nature.com/articles/ncomms8866)).
-This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 ligand-receptor pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
-In 2020, we made an updated database of 2,XXX human ligand-receptor pairs and named it **connectomeDB2020** [\reference to the paper].
-By default, ExtractEdges.py of NATMI extracts edges from input expression data based on connectomeDB2020.
+In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
+This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
+In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
+By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020.

 Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType'), we briefly describe requirements and the format of this dataset.
 Similar to the pre-compiled in the repository connectomeDB2020 datasets, an interaction data file 'pairsM.xlsx' must be stored in a folder at the same location as ExtractEdges.py (the script will search for the file named 'pairsM.xlsx' based on the folder name).
 More, the data file should be in a binary matrix form with row names denoting ligands and column names receptors (all represented by the appropriate human gene symbol).
 For an interacting ligand-receptor pair, the corresponding matrix element is 1, otherwise, it is 0.
 Following table provides a toy example of the correct interaction matrix.

-'pairsM.xlsx' --> can this be csv, tsv etc?
-If so we, need a beter wording
+'pairsM.xlsx' --> I wonder if we can think how to make it readible in other formats too.
+Seems like a punishment to ask for excel :)

     No, ExtractEdges.py will only search for 'pairsM.xlsx' only.

-connectomeDB2020 --> I changed that to lower caps to be consistent and removed connectomeDB2015 as the name doesn't really exist (google search will not lead any exact hits); also, it starts feeling like the name is real close to ConnectomeDB (we knew that...)
+connectomeDB2020 --> it starts feeling like the name is real close to ConnectomeDB (we knew that...)

     In this FANTOM5 paper [Update of the FANTOM web resource: high resolution transcriptome of diverse cell types in mammals](https://academic.oup.com/nar/article/45/D1/D737/2333885), connectomeDB2015 was referred as 'Ligand Receptor Connectome'.